mihalik/firetower/README.md

 * Only supports Firebase hosting
 * Only supports material-ui-next
 * Does not support highly complex react-router configs
-* Only supports Firestore and a specific schema for storing users and user data
+* Only supports Firestore and an opinionated schema for storing users and user data

 ### Getting started

 1. Create application (TODO)
 2. Install Firetower (TODO)
 3. Create page components and configure menu

 Simple example appplication (one page + external link, no auth):